 In the western tradition, real property law is rooted in the ownership of property by a monarch or ruling class.
 This tradition transitioned into a feudal system and eventually into the system in place today.
 Traditionally, the most politically powerful groups and individuals have exclusively had property rights or the right to own land.
-Historically real estate law also determined who could (and could not) own real property.
+Historically real estate law also determined who could (and could not) own real property in various states.

 What Is a Real Estate Lawyer?

-A real estate lawyer is someone who has the legal skills and knowledge to deal with legal matters related to real property.
-A real estate attorney also has a solid understanding of real estate statutes and federal real estate laws.
-A real estate lawyer might review and prepare documents such as purchase agreements, mortgage documents, title documents and transfer documents as well as prepare all closing documents, write title insurance policies, and complete title searches on property.
+In general, a real estate lawyer is someone who has the legal skills and knowledge to deal with legal matters related to real property.
+A real estate attorney also has a solid education and understanding of real estate statutes and federal real estate laws.
+A real estate lawyer might review, answer questions, provide services and prepare documents such as purchase agreements, mortgage documents, title documents and transfer documents as well as prepare all closing documents, write title insurance policies, and complete title searches on property.
 Real estate attorneys serve an important role because they can review contracts and make sure that they are fair and beneficial to their client.

 Some state real estate statutes only allow attorneys to prepare home purchase agreements while others have no stipulation.
 But a real estate attorney’s knowledge of real estate laws is especially valuable as those laws can change so working with an attorney may be a better choice for preparing purchase agreements.
 Real estate attorneys are also beneficial when conducting real property deals for a few other reasons: